SovereignCloudStack/gx-credential-generator/README.md

-gx-credential-generator requires access to the OpenStack API as a normal tenant user and has to be configured with these user credentials to access your Openstack cloud.
+gx-credential-generator requires access to the OpenStack API as a normal tenant user and has to be configured with these user credentials to access your OpenStack cloud.
 This is done using [clouds.yaml](https://docs.openstack.org/python-openstackclient/ussuri/configuration/index.html). clouds.yaml is a yaml file containing several cloud configurations.
 Each configuration is referred by name.